Mifa celebrates its 50th anniversary! Read more >

-The aluminium extrusion alloy that best suits your product
+The aluminum alloy that best suits your product

-The right aluminium or magnesium alloy for your precision profile; the optimal end product starts with the correct material selection.
+The right aluminum or magnesium alloy for your precision profile; the optimal end product starts with the right choice of material.

-Mifa is a specialist in producing precision extrusion profiles of aluminium and magnesium.
-We have the expertise and experience to select the right alloy for each product.
-Thus, we supply profiles to various sectors, including aerospace, industry, the medical sector, and mobility.
-In every market, properties such as material strength and wear resistance are crucial in choosing the right aluminium extrusion alloy.
-Our experienced engineers are here to assist you.
+Mifa specialises in producing precision extrusion profiles made from aluminium and magnesium.
+We possess the expertise and experience to select the appropriate alloy for each product.
+As such, we supply profiles to a variety of sectors, including industry, aerospace, the medical sector, mobility, and defence.
+In each market, properties such as material strength and wear resistance are crucial factors in choosing the right aluminium alloy.
+On this page, you can read about the characteristics of all the alloys we offer.

 • Heat resistance